mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/set-container-port.png", "alt": "Set contianer port", "caption": "Set contianer port", "indent": 1}}

-9. The next screen shows that the deployment is in progress and the build is being prepared, it can take 3-5 minutes.
+9. The next screen shows that the deployment is in progress and the build is being prepared, which can take 3-5 minutes.
 You can click on the **logs** link (pending state) to see the live build logs in Cloud Build UI.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/deployment.png", "alt": "Deployment in progress", "caption": "Deployment in progress", "indent": 1}}